marksibrahim/why-calculus-works/real_analysis/reals_topology.md

 2. _definite_: d\(a, b\) = 0 if and only if a = b
 3. triangle: \_d\(a, c\) ≤ d\(a, b\) + d\(b, c\)

 Many of the topological properites we'll explore applies to general metric spaces: all you need is a set and a reasonable way to measure distance.

 > #### info::topological space
 >
+> is a set M and a collection of subsets, S, that contains the empty set & M, is closed under union, and finite intersections.
+>
-> is a set and a collection of subsets with special properities about unions and intersections.
-The open sets of a metric space always form a topological space!
+> e.g., the open sets of a metric space always form a topological space!

 ### Neighborhoods